+This restriction does not apply to the [ALPHA]-supported multi-threaded C++ libraries.
+Contact the ARM Support team for more details.

-- The Clang option -stdlib=libstdc++ is not supported. - The ARM Compiler 6 libc++ libraries do not support the Thread support library <thread>. - Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-ARM architectures is not supported by ARM Compiler 6.
+- Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-ARM architectures is not supported by ARM Compiler 6. - Compilation for targets that implement architectures older that ARMv7 or ARMv6-M is not supported.